‘Teen Mom OG’ Stars Amber Portwood And Andrew Glennon Are Reportedly ‘Done’ For Good After Her Arrest

 Since their relationship began, Portwood and Glennon have been chronicling the ups and downs of their romance for the cameras of Teen Mom OG.

-Although many fans were hopeful for a reunion between Portwood and Glennon, things between them don’t appear to be headed in that direction.
+Although many fans were hoping for a reunion between Portwood and Glennon, things between them don’t appear to be headed in that direction.
 Instead, their dynamic has been quite tense as Glennon allegedly continues to be “malicious” with his social media postings.

 “Andrew took James for a haircut and has posted many pictures of James — Andrew is rubbing it in Amber’s face that she can’t be with her son and Andrew is still staying in the house she owns,” the source said.